 The unicast queues in the policy are automatically created on each destination switch fabric tap and ingress CFHP unicast packets automatically map to one of the queues based on forwarding class and destination tap.
-The multipoint queues within the policy are created on the IOM3-XP's 16 Multicast VOQs (MVOQ).
-Each MVOQ represents an available multicast switch fabric path.
+The multipoint queues within the policy are created on the IOM3-XP's 16/IMM multicast paths; 16 multicast paths are supported by default with 28 on 7950 XRS systems and 7750 12-e systems, with the latter having setting "tools perform the system set-fabric-speed fabric-speed-b."
+The multicast paths represent an available multicast switch fabric path - the number of each being controlled using the command: